Keith Olbermann: GQ

 On September 12, 2016, GQ magazine announced that Olbermann would, as a special correspondent, host a web series covering the 2016 US presidential election.
 The series, titled The Closer with Keith Olbermann, aired twice weekly on GQ.com.
 It was retitled The Resistance after Donald Trump's victory.
 As of March 2017, it had nearly 170 million views on GQs YouTube and Facebook.
 In mid-October 2017, Penguin Random House issued a hardcover book by Olbermann, Trump Is F*cking Crazy (This Is Not a Joke), consisting of 50 essays based on The Resistance commentaries.
 On November 27, 2017, in episode 147 of The Resistance, Olbermann announced his retirement from political commentary, citing his belief that "this ... presidency of Donald John Trump will end prematurely and end soon, and I am thus also confident that this is the correct moment to end this series of commentaries".

 Countdown with Keith Olbermann Podcast

 On August 1, 2022, Olbermann began producing and hosting a weekday podcast titled "Countdown with Keith Olbermann", for iHeart Media.
 It usually consists of a similar five block show from the TV days with three blocks changed out.
 The main, a dog in need, a headlines section, worst person, a sports rundown and the number one story either being a story of Olbermann's (usually his experience in the news media) or a short story from James Thurber on Fridays.
 The podcast currently releases 2-5 episodes per week, during the weekdays.

 Acting

 Olbermann has made several acting appearances either as himself or simply as a sports/newscaster, most notably as Tom Jumbo-Grumbo (a blue whale newscaster on the MSNBSea network) in several episodes of BoJack Horseman.

+Controversies

+Sexism allegations

+In 2008, Olbermann and other MSNBC hosts were criticized over their coverage of Hillary Clinton's 2008 presidential campaign.
+Some accused the coverage of being sexist and simultaneously claimed that the coverage was biased in favor Barack Obama.

+In 2009, Olbermann tweeted that conservative S. E. Cupp was “a perfect demonstration of the necessity of the work Planned Parenthood does".
+That same year he singled out Michelle Malkin referring to her a “big, mashed-up bag of meat with lipstick on it".
+He later apologized to both Malkin and Cupp for his remarks while denying that his remarks were sexist.